• Red House Interior

 Benjamin Britten was one of the greatest composers of the twentieth century.
 He wrote a vast amount of incredible music and wanted everyone to enjoy it – professional and amateur musicians, music enthusiasts, children and families.

-Also onsite is a small café offering a place to pause, and the museum shop that includes a selection of products inspired by Britten and Pears along with beauty and home fragrance products, a gardening range, and children's toys with a nature theme.
+Also onsite is a small refreshment area offering a place to pause, and the museum shop that includes a selection of products inspired by Britten and Pears along with home fragrance products and small gifts.

 There is level access across the site and accessible toilets and Blue Badge parking available.
 The Composition studio and upper rooms of the house are accessed by stairs only.
 Illustrative films are available upon request.

-Admission includes entry to the house, library, composition studio, gallery, Archive & garden.
-We recommend you allocate 1-2hrs to go around the site.
-Guided tours are available on Wednesdays at 11am From 3 April – 30 October.
-(Booking is essential).
+Admission includes entry to the house, library, composition studio, exhibitions & garden.
+We recommend you allocate 4-6hrs to go around the site.
+Guided tours and Art tours are available on Wednesdays (Booking is essential).
+On Thursdays and Fridays there is also the option to visit the Archive.

 Why not enjoy The Red House a little longer by booking a stay at one of their holiday properties.
-To find out more visit: https://brittenpearsarts.org/stay
+To find out more visit: brittenpearsarts.org/stay

 Attraction name: